Coin Coin Chapter One: Gens de Couleur Libres

 Coin Coin Chapter One: Gens de Couleur Libres is a live in-studio album by jazz saxophonist Matana Roberts.
-It was the first of their twelve-chapter Coin Coin project.
+It was the first of their twelve-chapter Coin Coin project, which is named after Marie Thérèse Coincoin.
 It was released by Constellation Records in 2011.

 Critical reception

 The album scored a metascore of 84/100 on Metacritic, based on 6 reviews, indicating 'universal acclaim'.

 BBC Music greeted the album warmly, writing:

 The musical terrain is fast-changing, with moods switching repeatedly.
 This is an ambitious work, and all of its aims have surely been fulfilled.
 Roberts is already an artist with multiple facets, deftly accentuated to suit each musical circumstance.

 Chris Barton of the Los Angeles Times named the album one of the top ten jazz releases of 2011.